Dahlia pinnata: Taxonomy

 Hansen and Hjerting in (1996) demonstrated that Dahlia pinnata should more properly be designated D. x pinnata.
 D. x pinnata was shown to actually be a variant of D. sorensenii that had acquired hybrid qualities before it was introduced to Europe in the sixteenth century and formally named by Cavanilles.
 The original wild D. pinnata is presumed extinct.

 Distribution and habitat

 It is geographically located in Central America, tending to grow at borders.
 The plant occurs in Mexico in the mountains around Mexico City.

 Ecology

-Dahlias tend to attract quite a bit of insects, some which are dangerous and harmful to their survival.
-Insects like slugs, earwigs, the red spider, snails, caterpillars, aphids, and thrips threaten dahlias because they can eat the petals, leave slime trials, leave tattered petals, etc. Dahlias can also become infected with the following diseases: Sclerotinia disease, fungal diseases, mildew, Botrytis, Crown Gall, etc. If dahlias do become infected with these they can wilt, have spots on the leaves, the leaves can get irregular coloring/ patterning, etc.
+Dahlias tend to attract quite a bit of insects and other animals, some which are dangerous and harmful to their survival.
+Slugs, earwigs, red spider mites, snails, caterpillars, aphids, and thrips threaten dahlias because they can eat the petals, leave slime trials, leave tattered petals, etc. Dahlias can also become infected with the following diseases: Sclerotinia disease, fungal diseases, mildew, Botrytis, Crown Gall, etc. If dahlias do become infected with these they can wilt, have spots on the leaves, the leaves can get irregular coloring/ patterning, etc.

 A study on Dahlia pinnata showed that this D. pinnata was able to accumulate high levels of arsenic from the soil through its roots.